TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Build.md

 We received a reverse shell as the root user inside the Jenkins container, confirming remote code execution through the CI/CD pipeline.

-We know we're in a container because of the alphanumeric string in the hostname:
+We know we are inside a container because of the random alphanumeric string as the hostname:

 <br />